raynamharris/DissociationTest/markdownfiles/03_CognitionTest.md

     FALSE DG-CA1   12.96556   9.277639  16.65348 1e-07
     FALSE DG-CA3  -22.77573 -27.009049 -18.54241 0e+00

-PC3 and PC4 account for 7% and 4.5 of the variation in gene expression respectively.PC3 are PC4 are influenced by variation due to treatment (PC3 ~ Treatment ANOVA: F1,18=5.622; p = 0.0291, PC4 ~ Treatment ANOVA:
+PC3 account for 7% of the variation in gene expression and is signficantly influenced by treatment (PC3 ~ Treatment ANOVA:
-F1,18=12.01; p = 0.00276).
+F1,18=5.622, p = 0.0291)

     aov3 <- aov(PC3 ~ Treatment, data=pcadata)
     summary(aov3)